puppetlabs/bolt/pre-docs/bolt_installing.md

     ```

-## Install Bolt on Mac OS X
+## Install Bolt on macOS

+Use one of the supported macOS installation methods to install Bolt.

-Install Bolt on Mac OS X systems.
+### Install Bolt with macOS installer

+Use the Apple Disk Image \(DMG\) to install Bolt on macOS.

 1. Download the Bolt installer package for your macOS version.